browserengineering/book/book/http.md

 assert status == "200", "{}: {}".format(status, explanation)
 ```

-Note that I do *not* check that the server\'s version of HTTP is the
+Note that I do *not* check that the server's version of HTTP is the
 same as mine; this might sound like a good idea, but there are a lot
 of misconfigured servers out there that respond in HTTP 1.1 even when
 you talk to them in HTTP 1.0.^[Luckily the protocols are similar